To Be advised

 - Shipboard Safety, First Aid and Long Range Radio are required before obtaining your licence.
 Because some students already have these, they are extra cost.
 We offer them every month, so check out the other course pages.
 Shipboard Safety is required for the course.

 - We do a language, literacy and numeracy assessment at enrollment.
 Its a Government requirement to check if you need assistance.
-We have the ‘See programme” to assist if needed
+We have programmes to assist if needed

 - If not doing a task book a full sea time assessment is completed on enrollment to assess current experience and abilities.

-- Equipment is required including a 252 chart, dividers, parrallel ruler and chart work equipment.
+- Equipment is required including dividers, a drawing compass and parallel ruler.

 - There’s an assignment or exam for each subject.
 Look at the list of subjects as each student is required to keep track of their own studies and progress.